Using the selection toolbar

 The first item in the toolbar is a combo box providing specific objects selection that can hardly be picked otherwise: materials, curve points, etc.

-Like every 3D software, the three types of manipulators are available in the toolbar:
+Like in every 3D software, the three types of manipulators are accessible from the toolbar:

 - Translation;